DrDejaVuNG/super/packages/dart_super/README.md

 }
 ```

-By using the rxCallback method on the state object, we will be able to listen to changes in the state.
+By using the rxWatch method on the state object, we will be able to listen to changes in the state.
 When the state changes the given callback  will be called.

 <br>